Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Results and discussion

 \subsubsection{Segregation isotherms for Ca at the Mg(0001) surface}

-The surface phase diagrams can be also directly used to construct segregation isotherms.
-For any given temperature and chemical potential the most stable surface phase and thus the surface coverage can be deduced.
-For the disordered surfaces the coverage is given by Eq.~\ref{eq:theta_eq}.
-To connect to specific experimental scenarios the chemical potential can be expressed by physical quantities that describe the environment with which the surface is in thermodynamic contact.
+To connect to specific experimental scenarios the chemical potential can be expressed by physical quantities that describe the environment with which the surface is in thermodynamic contact (see Sec~\ref{sec: chemical_potentials}).
 In this section we will consider the initial state of as-cast surfaces, where the solute concentration at the surface and in bulk can be assumed to be in thermodynamic equilibrium (see Fig.~\ref{fig:T_conc_Diag}).
-In a solid solution, where the Al and/or Ca concentration is low, the Al and Ca chemical potential is $\mu_{\rm X} = \mu_{\rm X_0} + k_B T \ln x_X$ with $X$ either Al or Ca (see Fig.~\ref{fig:ChemicalPotential}). $\mu_{\rm X_0}$ is the energy of a single Al/Ca atom in Mg bulk.
+In a solid solution, where the Al and/or Ca concentration is low, the corresponding chemical potentials can be directly obtained from the bulk solute concentration and temperature via Eq.~\ref{eq:solute_chem_pot} (see Fig.~\ref{fig:ChemicalPotential}).

 In thermodynamic equilibrium the Al/Ca chemical potential in bulk and at the surface are identical.
-The chemical potential in the surface energies can thus be substituted by the above expression, allowing us to write it as function of temperature and bulk composition.
+The chemical potential entering Eq.~\ref{eq:surf_energy_general_expression} to compute the surface energies can thus be substituted by Eq.~\ref{eq:solute_chem_pot}, allowing us to write it as function of temperature and bulk composition.
 The resulting segregation isotherms are visualized in Fig.~\ref{fig:T_conc_Diag} in two representations.
-In the left diagram (Fig.~\ref{fig:T_conc_Diag}\,A) the Ca surface coverage is shown as function of the Ca bulk concentration for a set of temperatures.
-At low Ca bulk concentrations the surface coverage increases monotonously until a phase transition to the ordered $\Theta=1/3$\,ML surface structure occurs.
-This ordered structure pins the coverage, as seen in the appearance of a terrace of constant surface coverage in the plot.
+In the left diagram (Fig.~\ref{fig:T_conc_Diag}\,a) the Ca surface coverage is shown as function of the Ca bulk concentration for a set of temperatures.
+At low Ca bulk concentrations the surface coverage increases monotonously until a phase transition to the ordered $\theta=1/3$\,ML surface structure occurs.
+For low coverages, the McLean isotherm~\cite{McLean1957} accurately reproduces the computed isotherms.
+The reason for their perfect match is that the expression for the surface energy (Eq.~\ref{eq:disorder}) becomes formally equivalent to McLean at low surface coverages (see SM, Sec.
+H~\cite{SM}).
+However, as also shown in Fig.~\ref{fig:T_conc_Diag}\,a, at high bulk solute concentrations the assumption of a single coverage independent solute defect or surface energy breaks down.
+As a consequence the McLean model qualitatively fails to describe this for the composition region relevant for practical applications.
+A remarkable difference to the continuous relation between bulk concentration and surface coverage is that the presence of the ordered structure pins the coverage, as seen in the appearance of a terrace of constant surface coverage in the plot.